marlonrichert/zsh-snap/README.md

 # ⚡️Znap!
-**Znap** is the light-weight plugin manager & Git repo manager for Zsh that's easy to grok.
-While tailored for Zsh plugins specifically, Znap also functions as a general-pupose utility for managing Git repos.
+**Znap** is the light-weight Git repo manager & Zsh plugin manager & that's easy to grok.
+While tailed to Zsh plugins specifically, Znap can help you manage any number of Git repos, without them needing to be plugins.

 * [Features](#features)
 * [Installation](#installation)